I am not a runner.

 Yes, I am fat.
 I need to get that out of the way first.
 Although I’m not as fast as I used to be, I’m still a fat guy.
 So don’t worry….I said it first, not you.

 I guess I should give a little background first…

 I haven’t always been fat.
-For the first 8-10 years of childhood and a couple glimpses of moderate-seriousness care for my body in high school I was “normal.”
-I was doing well with my weight toward the end of my illustrious high school career…playing baseball (head statistician right here), weight training 3-4 times a week, and capitalizing on that flighty teenage metabolism.
+For the first 8-10 years of childhood, and a couple glimpses in high school, I was “normal.”
+I was doing well with my weight toward the end of my illustrious high school baseball career (head statistician right here).
+I lifted weights 3-4 times a week and capitalized on that flighty teenage metabolism.